Just how much do plumbers make from state to state? Does it actually matter where you live if you want to be a plumber?

 Acquire Relevant Plumbing Licenses

-Some states require that one must have a state-approved license before one can start working independently as a plumber.
+Some states require that one have a state-approved license before one can start working independently as a plumber.
 You can take up these exams while still studying and learning about different aspects of plumbing.

 These certifications are not required to become a successful plumber, but they demonstrate your expertise and commitment to the field.
 Hence, you can negotiate for higher pay.